xfiveco/generator-chisel/README.md

 Insert project name (you can use the default one based on the working directory name), author and select *WordPress with Front-end* project type.
 Select additional front-end features if you need them.

-Enter database details as follows:
+Setup your WordPress as follows:

 - *Enter title for the new site*: title of your WordPress website
-- *Enter URL*: the URL at which your WordPress project run, leave it to default value if you are using Wildcard virtual hosts
+- *Enter URL*: the URL at which your WordPress project run, leave it to the default value if you are using Wildcard virtual hosts
 - *Enter admin user*: WordPress admin user
-- *Enter admin password*: WordPress admin user
+- *Enter admin password*: WordPress admin user password
 - *Enter admin email*:
 - *Enter the database host*: `127.0.0.1`
 - *Enter the database name*: the project database name